How to crochet a flat circle

 So now you have the basics, here’s the really important question;

-How do you know how many stitches to start with?
+How do you know how many stitches do you start your circle with?

 This is a question I’ve asked myself over and again through my years of making and designing.
 Never quite having an exact answer was the reason I wrote this blog (so I would make myself find one!)